Azerbaijan And Grozny On A Map

 • Increased Russian influence: Russia's influence in the Caucasus region has been steadily increasing in recent years, particularly in the wake of the Nagorno-Karabakh conflict.
 This has implications for both Azerbaijan and Chechnya, as both countries are subject to Russian political and economic pressure.

 • Energy politics: The Caucasus region is a key transit route for energy resources from Central Asia to Europe.
-Azerbaijan plays a crucial role in this energy corridor, and its relationship with Russia is influenced by energy politics.
+Azerbaijan matters a lot in this energy corridor, and its relationship with Russia is influenced by energy politics.

 • Counter-terrorism efforts: Both Azerbaijan and Russia face challenges related to terrorism and extremism.
 The two countries cooperate on counter-terrorism efforts, particularly in the context of the North Caucasus region.